 Tips for Buying Your Tickets at the Field Museum

 We visited the Field Museum on a sunny Saturday at the end of spring break.
 The lines weren’t too long, we stood in queue for 10 minutes, at the most.
-When we approached the agent to pay we were presented two options: the All Access Pass and the Discovery Pass.
+When we approached the agent to pay we were presented two options: the All Access Pass and the Discovery Pass (no longer available).
 The All Access Pass includes admission, all special exhibits and a 3D film.
-The cost: $29 per adult, $20 per child (ages 3-11) That’s $98 for my family – quite pricey.
-The Discovery Pass includes admission, one special exhibit or 3D movie and costs $22 for adults and $15 for kids ages 3-11.
-As those were the two options we were given we chose the Discovery Pass- which set us back $74.
+The Discovery Pass includes admission, one special exhibit or 3D movie.
+As those were the two options we were given we chose the Discovery Pass- which set us back $74 (2011).

-What I found out after the fact is that there is another, more affordable option: the Basic Admission which allows you to explore the museum but includes no special exhibits.
+What I found out after the fact is that there is another, more affordable option: the Basic Admission, which allows you to explore the museum but includes no special exhibits or 3D movies.
 Had this been offered to us I would have chosen it (as none of the special exhibits were of any interest to my family; we paid for something we didn’t use).
-The Basic Admission is $15 for adults and $10 for children (ages 3-11).
 Be sure to ask for the basic admission if it isn’t offered (and you don’t want any special exhibits).
 It would have saved my family $24- not a small sum.

 Planning to visit a few Chicago attractions?
 We recommend CityPASS.

 The Field Museum, Shedd Aquarium and Adler Planetarium share parking.
 Parking in the lots will cost $16-$19 on non-event days; more during events.